 MoCom: Motion Comics as Memory Work is a project by and for young people in West and East Germany with and without experiences of migration.

-By the end of 2023, four motion comics on the topic of German division will be produced in the MoCom project, each with accompanying educational material.
-Both, motion comic and educational material, will be used for educational work in and outside of schools.
-Four groups of young people dedicate themselves to one topic each:
+By the end of 2023, the MoCom project produced four motion comics on the topic of German division, each accompanied with educational material.
+Both, motion comic and educational material, are being used for educational work in and outside of schools.
+Four groups of young people dedicated themselves to one topic each:

 border crossings, fleeing and departure, shared history/shared stories, arriving somewhere new.